Exemption based on VAT

 In order to benefit from the VAT exemption, the company must be in one of the following situations:

-If the company exceeds the threshold, it is subject to VAT on 1er overrun day.
+If the company exceeds this threshold, it is subject to VAT from 1er overrun day.

 Example :

 The following year, it achieved a turnover of €90,500.
-The tolerance threshold not to be exceeded in 2025 is €93,500.
-For the year 2025, it exceeds the basic threshold of the exemption based on VAT (€85,000), but it remains below the tolerance threshold of €93,500.
-As its turnover in the previous year was below the basic threshold, the company continues to benefit from the exemption from VAT.
+The tolerance threshold not to be exceeded in 2026 is €93,500.
+For the year 2026, it exceeds the basic threshold of the VAT-based exemption (€85,000), but it remains below the tolerance threshold of €93,500.
+The company can therefore continue to benefit from the VAT exemption until 31 December 2026.

 Prorate when starting the activity

-In the case of a company's start-up year, its turnover must be adjusted and calculated in proportion to its operating time (between the start-up date and the last day of the year) in order to obtain a turnover for a full year (VAT thresholds are calculated only for a full year).
+In the case of the year in which the company starts its activity, its CA: titleContent must be adjusted and calculated pro rata to its working time (between the start date and the last day of the year) in order to obtain a turnover over a full year (VAT thresholds are calculated only over a full year).

 The formula is as follows: